Santa Maria Novella: Spanish Chapel

 The Spanish Chapel (or Cappellone degli Spagnoli) is the former chapter house of the convent.
 It is situated at the north side of the green Cloister (chiostro verde).
 It was commissioned by Buonamico (Mico) Guidalotti as a chapter house for the Dominican Order.
 Construction started c.
 1343 and was finished in 1355.
 The Guidalotti chapel was later called "Spanish Chapel", because Cosimo I assigned it to Eleonora of Toledo and her Spanish retinue.
 Within the Spanish Chapel there is a smaller Chapel of the Most Holy Sacrament.

 The Spanish Chapel was decorated from 1365 to 1367 by Andrea di Bonaiuto, also known as Andrea da Firenze.
 As the chapel was built for the Dominicans, depictions of Saint Dominic are found in most of the frescos.
 The large fresco on the right wall depicts an Allegory of the Active and Triumphant Church and of the Dominican order.
 It is especially interesting because in the background it shows a large pink building that some think may provide some insight into the original designs for Florence Cathedral by Arnolfo di Cambio (before Brunelleschi's dome was built).
 However, such an interpretation is fantasy since the Duomo was never intended to be pink, nor to have the bell tower at the rear.
 This fresco also contains portraits of pope Benedict IX, cardinal Friar Niccolò Albertini, count Guido di Poppi, Arnolfo di Cambio and the poet Petrarch.

 The frescoes on the other walls represent scenes from the lives of Christ and St Peter on the entry wall (mostly ruined due to the later installation of a choir), The Triumph of St Thomas Aquinas and the Allegory of Christian Learning on the left wall, and the large Crucifixion with the Way to Calvary and the Descent into Limbo on the archway of the altar wall.

 The four-part vault contains scenes of Christ walking on water (the navicella), his Resurrection, the Ascension, and Pentecost.
 The five-panelled Gothic polyptych that was probably originally made for the chapel's altar, depicting the Madonna Enthroned with Child and Four Saints by Bernardo Daddi dates from 1344 and is currently on display in a small museum area reached ed through glass doors from the far end of the cloister.
 Together, the complex iconography of the ceiling vault, walls, and altar combine to communicate the message of Dominicans as guides to salvation.

 Rectangular in shape, towards the west it has a scarsella containing the altar and a marble crucifix by Domenico Pieratti from the early seventeenth century, donated in 1731 by Gian Gastone de' Medici.

+The Last Supper (Plautilla Nelli), is a 7x2-meter oil painting on canvas in the basilica.

+The Spanish Chapel also contains the Last Supper, the only remaining example of the signed works of Plautilla Nelli, a Dominican nun.